padok-team/docs-terraform-guidelines/terragrunt/context_pattern.md

 └── _settings.hcl
 ```

-> I'm going to need a redis for my backend
+> I’m going to need a Redis for my backend
-> I'll juste update my module backend and test it by overwriting the call to the module within the layer terragrunt.hcl
+> I’ll juste update my module backend and test it by overwriting the call to the module within the layer terragrunt.hcl

 ## 🗃️ Files and folder naming